nicklockwood/SwiftFormat/Rules.md

 ## strongifiedSelf

-Standardize on using self when strongifying self.
-Remove backticks around `self`
+Standardize to use self when strongifying self.
+Remove backticks around `self`.

 Option | Description
 --- | ---